alexwlchan/ao3/README.rst

 This doesn't include "restricted" works -- works that require you to be a logged-in user to see them.

+(The reading page tells you when you last read something.
+If you cached the results, and then subsequent runs only rechecked fics you'd read since the last run, you could make this quite efficient.
+Exercise for the reader.)

 License
 *******